-- A Tableau license. - For a standalone Tableau Server deployment, you must contact sales for a product key. - For a cluster-based deployment, you need a user-based license (which covers all

-Tableau Server on Windows in the AWS Cloud Administrator Guide authorized users of Tableau), a core-based license (with a minimum of 16 cores), or a Tableau subscription license.
+- A Tableau license. - For a standalone deployment, you can use a 14-day trial version of Tableau, which doesn't require the use of a product key.
+After 14 days, you'll need to purchase a Tableau license and activate the associated product key. - For a cluster-based deployment, you need a user-based license (which covers all authorized users of Tableau), a core-based license (with a minimum of 16 cores), or a Tableau subscription license.
 To obtain a product key, contact sales.